mahirm11/stackhacks-git-lab/README.md

 ## 🚀 The Exercise — "The Living Story" 📖

 Work in **groups on one laptop**.
 Groups are considered either pairs or trios (individual would be a last resort).
-Together you'll add a line to a shared story file — but the host will secretly edit the opening line while you work, guaranteeing a merge conflict for everyone.
+Together you'll add a line to a shared story file — the host will make two secret edits to line 1 along the way, guaranteeing a merge conflict for everyone in Phase 4.
 You'll also practice `git stash` in a realistic scenario.

 > 💡 Take turns!
 One person drives (types the commands), the other(s) navigate (read the instructions).
 Swap roles at each phase.